Troubleshoot connectivity issues in SQL Server

 The certificate chain was issued by an authority that is not trusted

-Tools and methods that help you troubleshoot connectivity issues
+Tools and methods to troubleshoot connectivity issues

-Configure firewalls to work with SQL Server
+Configure Windows Firewall to work with SQL Server

-Describes how to configure Windows firewall for successful connections to instances.
+Configure firewalls to work with SQL Server describes how to configure Windows Firewall for successful connections to instances.

-Use Kerberos Configuration Manager to fix SPN issues
+Use Kerberos Configuration Manager